basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/usage/streaming-example.md

 canonical_link: "docs.basho.com/riak/ts/latest/add-ons/spark-riak-connector/usage/streaming-example"
 ---

-The Spark-Riak Connector can be used with Spark Streaming.
+The Spark-Riak connector can be used with Spark Streaming.
 To demonstrate this usage, we will work through a small Scala example.
-The TS Streaming example is located in the [examples folder](https://github.com/basho/spark-riak-connector/blob/master/examples/src/main/scala/com/basho/riak/spark/examples/streaming/) of the Spark-Riak Connector repo.
+The TS Streaming example is located in the [examples folder](https://github.com/basho/spark-riak-connector/blob/master/examples/src/main/scala/com/basho/riak/spark/examples/streaming/) of the Spark-Riak connector repo.

 These examples require the use of Kafka.
 Please install Kafka and setup a Kafka broker prior to running this example.
 We will assume that there is a Kafka broker running at `127.0.0.1:9092` with a topic called `streaming`.
 Instructions on setting up Kafka topics can be found in [this guide](https://kafka.apache.org/documentation.html#quickstart).
 You can create a broker and topic with the following: